michellevit/GR-Demo/README.md

 - How to push changes to Heroku app:
   - Navigate into the Gumroad-Demo directory in the powershell terminal
   - Make sure you are logged into heroku from terminal (run: 'heroku login')
-  - Run: .\automate-build-update.bat "Your commit message here"
+  - Run: .\update-app.bat "Your commit message here"

 ## 6. Heroku - Troubleshooting <a name="heroku-troubleshooting"></a>